Army Spouse Move-In Timeline Explained

 Army Spouse Move-In Timeline Explained Image 2

 Moving can be grueling and time-consuming, leaving little time to focus on anything else.
-Still, it can be a challenging time for your family, and there are steps you can take to support them, including:
+Still, it can be a challenging time for your family.
+There are steps you can take to support them, including:

 • Communicate Regularly – Maintain open communication with your spouse, children, and support network throughout the moving process.
 Discuss expectations, responsibilities, and concerns to ensure everyone feels comfortable.

-• Prioritize Self-Care – Moving can be stressful, so prioritize self-care and set aside time for family activities to help support your family’s well-being.
+• Prioritize Self-Care – Moving can be stressful, so prioritize self-care and set aside time for family activities.
 Maintain routines as much as possible, especially for children, to provide stability during the transition.

 • Stay Flexible – Prepare for unexpected changes or delays during moving.
 Stay adaptable and patient, and have contingency plans in place for potential challenges that may arise.

 • Community Involvement – Once you arrive at your new duty station, get involved in the local community.
-Attend newcomer orientation events, join spouse groups or social clubs, and explore recreational opportunities to help you and your family settle in.
+Attend newcomer orientation events, join spouse groups or social clubs, and explore recreational opportunities.
+These help you and your family settle in.

 Contact an Experienced Texas Family Law Attorney